QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation: Experiments

-Since SBRL is limited to datasets with binary class, we processed all eleven datasets with binary class labels from Table~\ref{tbl:datasets}.
-R Implementation \texttt{sbrl} (CRAN version 1.2) from the SBRL authors was used.\footnote{\url{https://cran.r-project.org/web/packages/sbrl/}} The postprocessed models were generated using the QCBA package referenced earlier.
-For prediction, rules were applied in the order output by QCBA.
+Since SBRL is limited to datasets with binary classes, we process all eleven datasets with binary class labels from Table~\ref{tbl:datasets}.
+R Implementation \texttt{sbrl} (CRAN version 1.2) from the SBRL authors was used.\footnote{\url{https://cran.r-project.org/web/packages/sbrl/}} The postprocessed models are generated using the QCBA package referenced earlier.
+For prediction, rules are applied in the order output by QCBA.
+We evaluated the two best QCBA configurations from the CBA evaluation (QCBA \#5 and QCBA \#6 from Table~\ref{tbl:qcba}).